 Durham City Regatta is the first of three popular regattas held in Durham.
 It is a two day regatta which regularly boats around 250 entries on Saturday and approaching 200 entries on Sunday.
-The fast and furious racing over 700 metres makes for exciting competition.
+The fast and furious racing over 700 metres on Saturday and 500 metres on Sunday makes for exciting competition.
 Entries for this regatta range from school age through the senior categories.
-More experienced crews also have the opportunity to compete in an 1800 metre time trial on Sunday.

 The regatta, founded in 1834, is run by a combination of local rowing clubs and townsfolk.
 Durham Amateur Rowing Club being a founding member of the regatta, continues to take a very active role in the organisation and running of the regatta.

 Often referred to as the ‘Henley of the North’, Durham Regatta is one of the premier events in the northern racing calendar.
 Racing takes place over 700 metres, with the elite men’s and women’s fours events being competed over 1800 metres.
 This 1800 metre course requires that crews negotiate the historic Elvet Bridge at full race pace.

 This is a fun regatta that runs every year.
 The “AllComers'” is aimed at people who have not rowed before but would like to have a go to see if they like it.
 Each crew is trained by a member of the club during 4 practice sessions and then competes in “racing fours” against other similar crews.